 Itinerary

 This morning you’ll start the day with an orientation and gear check at our shop in Anchorage.
 We'll then make the transfer to Merrill Field where you'll await the flight from Anchorage to Port Alsworth.
-From Merrill Field, located in the heart of Anchorage, you’ll fly west through the glacially carved splendor of Lake Clark Pass, one of the most spectacular bush flights in Alaska, arriving 1.5 hours later in the small community of Port Alsworth.
+From Merrill Field, located in the heart of Anchorage, you’ll fly west through the glacially carved splendor of Lake Clark Pass, one of the most spectacular bush flight tours in Alaska, arriving 1.5 hours later in the small community of Port Alsworth.
 With your guide team, you'll enjoy a delicious lunch along the shores of Lake Clark, discuss the adventure and wrap up the trip orientation.
 After lunch, we’ll load into bush planes and lift off into the afternoon skies bound for a small gravel airstrip on the west side of the Revelations.
 We’ll shoulder our loads and head east up the main fork of the Big River and to our first camp.
 After our first gourmet wilderness dinner, we’ll sit back and bask in the solitude of this amazing wilderness.

 After coffee and our first serving of Neacola Granola, we’ll pack camp, and continue eastbound toward the headwaters of the Big River and through the spectacular country below the massive peaks of the Revelations.
 This first full-day will allow us the chance to become acquainted with the seemingly endless river bars of the western portion of the range.
 With tumbling clearwater creeks, rolling hills, sparse vegetation, and huge vertical relief to the east, this part of the Revelations offers some of the best backpacking in the region.
 By late afternoon, we’ll be camped in the beautiful headwaters of the upper Big River.